"You can’t keep doing this, Stiles.”

 Still, Derek’s discomfort is obvious and it doesn’t take long for everyone to clear out.
 Their parents will be wondering about them, they all need a rest and a shower like two days ago.
 Stiles should go along with them but he finds himself hanging back.
 He’d texted his dad when they’d started heading back with Derek, when they crossed the border, when they’d gotten north of LA, but the idea of seeing him, dealing with the questions, taking in the physical proof of how much he’s been worrying…

-So he hovers by the couch, watches Derek check the walls, skirt around the mess of research still spread out across the floor, and pause uncertainly by his own bed.
+So he hovers by the couch and watches Derek check the walls, skirt around the mess of research still spread out across the floor, and pause uncertainly by his own bed.

 “Yeah, I might’ve… kind of ended up staying here a few times while you were gone.”